 Understanding tint

-Tint is as important to keep in mind when shooting under artificial lighting and uncommon lighting situations (like sunsets, sunrises, and other natural phenomena).
+The tint is important to keep in mind when shooting under artificial lighting and uncommon lighting situations (like sunsets, sunrises, and other natural phenomena).
 Light can have a tint to it, which ranges between green and magenta.
-You can add more of either colors to correct an image’s unnatural color.
+You can add more of either color to correct an image’s unnatural color.

-This is a personal preference.
-I am one of those photographers who prefer having as much done in camera as possible, so I tend to set the white balance in camera and just do slight adjustments during editing.
+I prefer having as much done in-camera as possible, so I tend to set the white balance in the camera and make slight adjustments during editing if needed.
+That’s a matter of preference, though.
+The truth is you don’t need to be that careful about white balance anymore.

-Shooting RAW has its advantages in this case, as the image file keeps all data and white balance is used as a point of reference.
-A RAW image file will allow you to manipulate color temperature without losing qualityt.
-This is why modern photographers have a tendency of trusting cameras more.
-One can easily leave white balance settings in auto and correct images in post-processing only when the camera happens to mess up.
+Shooting RAW has its advantages in this case, as the image file keeps all data, and white balance is used as a point of reference.
+This is why modern photographers tend to trust cameras more.
+One can easily leave the settings in auto and correct images in post-processing only when the camera happens to mess up.
+A RAW image file will allow you to manipulate color temperature without losing quality.

 This is not the case with a JPEG file, which has a set white balance.
 The image will lose quality if you try to alter its color temperature and tint too much.
-In such cases, you can use the temperature options listed above.
+If you really need to shoot in JPEG, you can use the temperature options listed above to get things right out of the camera.

 Select your option based on lighting conditions.
 There is also an option for picking kelvin temperatures manually, as well as the preset mode for using a white balance card.
 Some cameras have physical buttons for white balance controls, which can save you the time of going through the menu.

-How to adjust white balance in post processing
+How to adjust the white balance in post-processing

 Photo editing programs and apps handle their options differently, but the general gist of the process should be very similar across the board.
 Find the “white balance” or “color” section in your editing software of choice.
 This area should have a list or drop-down menu with all the options listed in our color temperature section.
 Alternatively, you should be able to modify color temperature and tint manually, as well as things like vibrance, saturation, and more.